Dbsahoo/swagger-ui-demo/README.md

   });
   ```

-- Place the swagger JSON file within this project and import it directly
+- Download the JSON file from a remote URL:

   ```js
   SwaggerUI({